-I came across the “50 cups of coffee” idea right as I was at my wits end in academia.
-I knew I had to leave but didn’t know where to start.
-The “50-cups-of-coffee-strategy”—not unique to academics but recommended for anyone who wants to make a career transition—seemed promising.
+I came across the “50 cups of coffee” idea right as I was at my wit’s end in university.
+I knew I had to leave and build a career but didn’t know where to start.
+My degree felt, well, useless.

 Many of them I met on the app Shapr.
 I reached out to some of them on LinkedIn, and a couple were referrals.
 I sat and listened to them talk about what they did.
 Yes, I let them do most of the talking, asking as many questions as I could.

 And learn I did.

 By the end of 50 cups of coffee, I knew of virtually 50 different directions that my degree and experience could take me and, judging from the people I spoke to, most were interesting.